alexander9306/NestJS-graphql-example/README.md

 ## Description

-Products API made with TypeScript.
+Products Web Aplication made with TypeScript.

 ## Install and Run